joyapisi/1st-Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="Microverse Inc."></a>

 I'm thankful to Microverse for providing a study platform which guided me through this project and to my coding partners at Microverse for the collaborative effort.
+I'm also thankful to have used the original design idea by [Cindy Shin in Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 <!-- FAQ (optional) -->